 Cell and gene therapies (CGTs) provide a promising therapeutic avenue for the treatment of a wide variety of diseases, including cancer and inherited conditions.
 Not only do CGTs directly address the genetic root of these diseases, but they also offer the potential for durable, and even curative, outcomes.

 This class of therapeutics aims to replace a faulty aspect of a patient’s biology.
-Gene therapies involve modifying a patient’s genome in order to treat or cure a disease.
+Gene therapies involve modifying the genome in vivo (within the body) in order to treat or cure a disease.
 Many gene therapies utilize viruses to deliver exogenous genes, as these vectors have a natural ability to enter cells that are otherwise hard to access.
 Depending on the virus used, the new gene may integrate into the genome or not.
 Gene therapies often function to replace a faulty gene with a healthy one so that normal proteins are restored.

 Cell therapies entail introducing live cells into a patient to either treat or cure a disease.
-The cells may originate from the patient (autologous) or a donor (allogeneic) and may vary in type.
-For instance, pluripotent stem cells may be introduced with the intent that they will give rise to other cell types.
-Alternatively, differentiated primary cells, like B-cells or T-cells, may be introduced.
+The cells are first collected ex vivo (outside the body) and may originate from the patient (autologous) or a donor (allogeneic).
+In some cases, cells may be genetically modified prior to expansion and infusion into the patient.
+These therapies are a combination of gene therapy and cell therapy.

 In recent years, the CGT field has blossomed with over 1,000 therapies being evaluated in clinical trials .
 Among the diseases targeted in these trials are hemophilia, spinal muscular atrophy, Parkinson’s disease, inherited forms of blindness, and cancer.
 In 2017, the FDA approved CGTs targeting refractory blood cancers and an inherited form of retinal dystrophy .